-City of Hope offers the latest advances in the surgical management of breast cancer provided by specialty-trained breast surgeons.
+City of Hope offers the latest advances in the surgical management of breast cancer provided by specialized surgeons.
 The scope of

+For patients with small tumors and early-stage breast cancer, breast-conserving surgery is a treatment option providing optimal cancer surgery while achieving excellent cosmetic outcomes.
 For patients with larger tumors, chemotherapy can sometimes be given before surgery to shrink the tumor, which can help make breast conservation an option.

 Patients who are not candidates for breast conservation or who elect to undergo a total mastectomy with removal of all breast tissue may still have reconstructive surgery, either immediately or at a later time.

 Radiation therapies available at City of Hope include advanced partial breast irradiation techniques.
 These focus radiation only on the affected area, rather than the entire breast.

-External Beam Radiation Therapy is the most common form of radiation therapy, where radiation is directed at the tumor from outside the body.
+External Beam Radiation Therapy: External Beam Radiation Therapy is the most common form of radiation therapy, where radiation is directed at the tumor from outside the body.

-IMRT targets tumors with pencil-thin “beamlets” of radiation.
-By sculpting the radiation to precisely match the tumor’s contours, a higher dose can be delivered to the cancer while avoiding unnecessary exposure of healthy tissues.
+Intensity Modulated Radiation Therapy (IMRT): IMRT targets tumors with smaller beams of radiation, which can be sculpted to precisely match the tumor’s contours.
+This allows for a higher dose of radiation to be delivered directly to the cancer while avoiding unnecessary exposure of healthy tissues.
 Treatment with IMRT may also minimize certain side effects.

-Intra-operative Radiotherapy (IORT)
+Intra-operative Radiotherapy (IORT):